 Plaza de las Flores

-Plaza de las Flores has had a number of names over the years, beginning as Plaza Real, it became in turn Plaza de la Constitución, Plaza de José Antonio and finally (at least for now), Plaza de Las Flores.
-They were great times for the makers of street signs.
+Plaza de las Flores has had a number of names over the years, beginning as Plaza Real then Plaza de la Cárcel, it became in turn Plaza de la Constitución, Plaza de José Antonio and finally (at least for now), Plaza de Las Flores.
 Somewhere along the way it was also known briefly as Plaza de Abastos (Provisions Square), where the markets alternated with bullfights.
 Confusing and downright dangerous if you turned up on the wrong day to buy potatoes.
+The old painted plaza name sign can be seen up on the wall justb to the left of Calle Rosales.

 When the square was being renovated in the 1980s, fragments of Roman and Moorish pottery were uncovered, confirming that the original town had not been limited to site of the later castle alone.
 It became so after the Moorish defeat, and the site around Plaza de las Flores was not inhabited again until the end of the 18th century, when the town began to grow once more, breaking out of the castle walls.